-The KCA is a committed proponent of sustainable, adaptable, and energy efficient building practices.
+The KCA is a committed proponent of sustainable, adaptable and energy efficient building practices.
 We encourage environmentally conscious building methods wherever possible to reduce the footprint of development on our communal environment.
-We strongly encourage all projects to seek LEED Certification, an environmentally based rating system administered by the U.S. Green Building Council, and when building a non-LEED certified project, to incorporate USGBC's green building standards.
+We strongly encourage all projects to seek LEED status or other environmentally based rating systems such as USGBC's green building standards.

-The green building standards that are particularly applicable for South Maui are outlined below:
+The green building standards that are particularly applicable to South Maui are outlined below:

-Water Efficiency:
+Water Efficiency

-- Reduce impervious coverings to increase absorption of storm water - Use of drought tolerant plants and high efficiency drip irrigation systems to reduce use or irrigation water - Incorporate dual flush toilets and waterless urinals to reduce water demand for sewage conveyance
+- Reduce impervious coverings to increase absorption of storm water - Use of drought tolerant plants and high efficiency drip irrigation systems to reduce use or irrigation water - Incorporate dual flush toilets and waterless urinals to reduce water demand for sewage conveyance.